CSB5/OPERA-MS/README.md

 To install OPERA-MS, download and unzip OPERA-MS to a specified directory or `git clone https://github.com/CSB5/OPERA-MS.git`.

-All the tools needed are distributed pre-built.
+All required tools are distributed pre-built.
 See below for more information on dependencies.

 ~~~~
 cd /path/to/OPERA-MS